itsaaron99/Python-self-learning-proccess/README.md

-A self-learning Python guy, recording the topics that I've learned with below roadmap:
+A self-learning Python proccess, by the topics that I've learned with below roadmap: